-What is a Regional Repository?
+What is a Regional Archives Centre?

-A Regional Repository is a responsible public office (to date, either a university or a local council), that houses and makes available the archives of the host institution, plus other State archives of regional significance from a range of Public Offices such as Local Land Boards, Schools, Councils, Police and Local Courts.
+A Regional Archives Centre is a responsible public office (to date, either a university or a local council), that houses and makes available the archives of the host institution, plus other State archives of regional significance from a range of Public Offices such as Local Land Boards, Schools, Councils, Police and Local Courts.
 The repositories also house copies of State Records Archives Resources Kit and private collections of regional records which provide a valuable resource for regional communities.